-Overall payroll growth 2.75% per year, adjusted down for population declines, if any lnvestment Rate of Return 6.75%, net of pension plan investment expense, including inflation
+Overall payroll growth 2.75% per year, adjusted down for population declines, if any linvestment Rate of Return 6.75%, net of pension plan investment expense, including inflation

 Salary increases were based on a service-related table.
-Mortality rates for active members are based on the PUB(10) mortality tables with the Public Safety table used for males and the General Employee table females.
+Mortality rates for active members are based on the PUB(10) mortality tables with 110% of the Public Safety table used for males and 100% of the General Employee table used for females.
 Mortality rates for healthy retirees and beneficiaries are based on the Gender-distinct 2019 Municipal Retirees of Texas mortality tables.
-The rates for actives, healthy retirees and beneficiaries are projected on a fully generational basis by Scale UMP to account for future mortality improvements.
-For disabled annuitants, the same mortality tables for healthy retirees is used with a 4-year set forward for males and a 3-year set-forward for females.
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates for actives, healthy retirees and beneficiaries are projected on a fully generational basis by Scale MP-2021 to account for future mortality improvements.
+For disabled annuitants, the same mortality tables for healthy retirees are used with a 4-year set forward for males and a 3-year set-forward for females.
 In addition, a 3.5% and 3.0% minimum mortality rate is applied, for males and females respectively, to reflect the impairment for younger members who become disables.
-The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.
+The rates are projected on a fully generational basis by by the most recent Scale MP-2021 to account for future mortality improvements subject to the 3% floor.

-The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2014 through December 31, 2018.
-They were adopted in 2019 and first used in December 31, 2019 actuarial valuation.
+The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2018 through December 31, 2022.
+They were adopted in 202023 and first used in December 31, 2023 actuarial valuation.
 The post-retirement morality assumption for healthy annuitants and Annuity Purchase Rate (APRs) are based on the Mortality Experience Investigation Study covering 2009 through 2011 and dated December 31, 2013.
-Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.
+Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate rangers of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentages and by adding expected inflation.
-The target allocation and best estimates of real rates of return for each major asset class in fiscal year 2022 are summarized in the following table:
+The long-term expected rate of return on pension plan investments was determined by best estimate rangers of expected returns for each major asset class.
+The long-term expected rate of return is determined by weighting the expected return for each major asset class by the respective target asset allocation percentage.
+The target allocation and best estimates of the expected return for each major asset class in the fiscal year 2024 are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return (Arithmetic)

-Global Equity 35.0% 7.55%
+Global Equity 35.0% 6.7%

-Core Fixed Income 6.0% 2.00%
+Core Fixed Income 6.0% 4.7%

-Non-Core Fixed Income 20.0% 5.68%
+Non-Core Fixed Income 20.0% 8.0%

-Other Public and Private Markets 12.0% 7.22%
+Other Public and Private Markets 12.0% 8.0%

-Real Estate 12.0% 6.85%
+Real Estate 12.0% 7.6%

-Hedge Funds 5.0% 5.35%
+Hedge Funds 5.0% 6.4%

-Private Equity 10.0% 10.00%
+Private Equity 10.0% 11.6%

 Total 100.0%